MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ## Assign a policy package to a batch of users

 With batch policy package assignment, you can assign a policy package to large sets of users at a time without having to use a script.
-You use the ```New-CsBatchPolicyPackageAssignmentOperation``` cmdlet to submit a batch of users and the policy package that you want to assign.
+You use the [New-CsBatchPolicyAssignmentOperation](https://docs.microsoft.com/powershell/module/teams/new-csbatchpolicyassignmentoperation) cmdlet to submit a batch of users and the policy package that you want to assign.
 The assignments are processed as a background operation and an operation ID is generated for each batch.
-You can then use the ```Get-CsBatchPolicyAssignmentOperation``` cmdlet to track the progress and status of the assignments in a batch.
+You can then use the [Get-CsBatchPolicyAssignmentOperation](https://docs.microsoft.com/powershell/module/teams/get-csbatchpolicyassignmentoperation) cmdlet to track the progress and status of the assignments in a batch.

 You can specify users by their object Id or Session Initiation Protocol (SIP) address.
 Note that a user's SIP address often has the same value as the User Principal Name (UPN) or email address, but this is not required.
 If a user is specified using their UPN or email, but it has a different value than their SIP address, then policy assignment will fail for the user.
 If a batch includes duplicate users, the duplicates will be removed from the batch before processing and status will only be provided for the unique users remaining in the batch.